-It is a Dragon King Tiger which Zimmerit coating is molded from the beginning.
+It is a Dragon King Tiger which a Zimmerit coating that is molded from the beginning.
 It was made in June 2015.

 This is the King Tiger Henschel turret that had been touched a short time ago.
-It is a very high-quality kit with pre-molded Zimmerit coating the same as the Porsche turret before I made.
+It is a very high-quality kit with pre-molded Zimmerit coating the same as the Porsche turret before I made it.
 I’m so sorry that the recent Dragon Models kit price is becoming very expensive.
-Dragon released many superb kits the time of this kit released.
+Dragon released many superb kits at the time this kit was released.

 By the way, Zimmerit coating is a kind of putty covered on the tank body that the non-magnetic material to prevent sticking the magnetic mine.
 It’s preparing for Soviet soldiers to close up the attack withholding this mine in hand.
 In terms of results, the Soviets did not have such weapons.
 However, Soviet soldiers might use the captured German magnetic mines.

 The marking of this tank is the 101 Panzer battalion of the 1st SS armored division in France in 1944.
 National insignia and tank numbers are very simple.
 The yellow tank number is unnatural, but after the process of weathering, it’s matched with the armor surface.

 King Tiger was one of the compulsory subjects of the German tank fan, I suppose.
 It is Henschel turret this time.
 I have almost understood the production process because I produced the Porsche Turret with Zimmerit coating before.

 Tiger II has many slants armor in contrast with Tiger I. It’s similar to the Panther tank.
 The front armor on the turret is 180mm, the body is 150mm at the maximum.
 The main weapon is a 71-caliber 8.8cm gun, and the ammunition loaded were 84.